ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 npm install nodemon --save-dev
 ```

 You can then use `nodemon server.js` to start the server with an auto reload.
-For convenience you can define scripts in the `./package.json` file :
+For convenience, you can define scripts in the `./package.json` file :
 ```json
 {
   ...